SC Union 03 Altona

 in 1905.

-their title to Sportclub Union 03 Altona in 1932 and then to SC Union 03
+The club changed its name to Sportclub Union 03 Altona in 1932 and then to SC Union 03

-briefly in the top level between 1945 and 1947 but then failed to qualify for
+briefly in the top level between 1945 and 1947, but then failed to qualify for

-the newly formed Oberliga Nord so continued in Landesliga Hamburg-Hansa, where
+the newly formed Oberliga Nord, so continued in Landesliga Hamburg-Hansa, where

 they became champions without winning promotion in 1965-66.